Foundations and Trends® in Signal Processing publishes exclusively long (± 100 pages) review and tutorial papers. Original research papers

 Foundations and Trends® in Signal Processing, we will be pleased to hear from you.
 In the first instance, send an abstract and table

-of contents for initial review to the editor-in-chief or publisher.
+of contents for initial review to the publisher.

 After this initial submission,